• Skip to main content

 Serve simple rice cooker farro as a side dish alongside your favorite protein and vegetables.
 Some of my favorite farro protein pairings include roasted chicken, grilled chicken, steak tips, pesto salmon, and grilled shrimp.

 This nutty whole grain also makes a tasty addition to salads.
-Try making farro salad or adding cooked farro to this Spinach Caprese Salad, Arugula Quinoa Salad, Mediterranean Black Bean Salad, or Kale Crunch Salad.
+Try making farro salad or adding cooked farro to this Lemon Farro Salad, Spinach Caprese Salad, Arugula Quinoa Salad, or Mediterranean Black Bean Salad.

 Finally, serve the farro with Mediterranean-inspired sides like hummus, tzatziki, falafel, olives, feta cheese, and grilled pita or naan bread.